G

 How to Measure AI Overview Citations

 This is where AI Overviews get genuinely hard, and where honesty matters.
 Google Search Console bundles AI Overview clicks in with regular organic clicks; there is no native segmentation for "clicks from the overview."
-So you cannot get a clean, complete count, and any tool claiming a precise one is overstating what is knowable.
+The reporting gap began to narrow in June 2026, when Google launched generative AI performance reports in Search Console showing impressions, pages, countries, and devices for AI Overviews and AI Mode, rolling out to a subset of sites first.
+Clicks are still not broken out, so you still cannot get a clean, complete count of overview-driven clicks, and any tool claiming a precise one is overstating what is knowable.

 What You Can Actually Track